Wagner chief says he ordered his Russian mercenaries to halt march on Moscow and return to Ukraine

 Prigozhin said he had 25,000 troops under his command and urged the army not to offer resistance.

-He posted video of himself at the military headquarters in Rostov-on-Don and claimed his forces had taken control of the airfield and other military facilities in the city.
+He posted video of himself at the military headquarters in Rostov-on-Don and claimed his forces had taken control of the airfield and other military facilities in the city without any deaths or even “a single gunshot.”
 Other videos on social media showed military vehicles, including tanks, on the streets.

-“We didn’t kill a single person on our way,” Prigozhin said in one of his several messages posted as the day went on, adding that his forces seized the military headquarters “without a single gunshot.”
-His claims could not be independently verified.
-The Russian authorities haven’t reported any casualties so far, either.

 The rebellion came as Russia is “fighting the toughest battle for its future,” Putin said, with the West piling sanctions on Moscow and arming Ukraine.